 Vehicle Auto Transmission Repairs

-Did you know there’s some basic car maintenance that you can DIY without having to go to an auto repair shop?
+Did you know there’s some basic car maintenance checklist that you can DIY without having to go to an auto repair shop?
 Understandably, there are going to be some regularly scheduled visits for your make and model, but other things you’ll probably be able to handle on your own.
 You can stay ahead of the game and do these basic tasks yourself.
 Here are some great things to learn to ensure reliable auto performance.

 Check Your Tire Pressure

 A trip to the gas station used to be a good place for checking your tire pressure.
 These days, it’s easier to do at home.
 There are even handy air pumps that you can store in your trunk.
 They work by using the cigarette lighter plug-in.
 This option is more convenient.
 You don’t even need to leave the comfort of your driveway.
 One of the items you’ll want to have handy is a pressure gauge.
 They’re small enough to leave in a glove box.
 This tool tells you how much pressure you need and how much your current tire pressure is.
 It’s important to stay within range for safety reasons, and also to extend the life of your tires.
 After all, they’re a big investment.

 Car batteries are more advanced than they were decades ago, but that doesn’t mean they can’t go bad.
 It’s a good idea to check your battery from time to time.
 Look for corrosion that can form at the connectors.
 Also, examine the condition of your battery to see if there’s anything abnormal.
 Is your car slow to start?
 When you inspect the battery, notice if there’s an odd smell.
 Another sign of trouble is a bulging battery case.

 Related Content: Your Car’s Year in Retrospect: Did You Do Your Annual Maintenance?